q3769/conseq4j/README.md

 ### Style 1: Summon An Executor By Its Sequence Key, Then Use That Sequential Executor As With A JDK `ExecutorService`

-In this API style, sequence keys are used to summon executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
-The same sequence key always gets back the same executor from the API, no matter when or how many times the executor is summoned.
+This API style loosely takes the form of "thread affinity".
+Sequence keys are used to summon executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+The same sequence key always gets back the same sequential executor.
+All tasks of that sequence key can then be "affined" to and executed sequentially by that executor in the same submission order.
-All tasks sequentially submitted to that executor are considered part of the same sequence, therefore, executed sequentially in exactly the same order as submitted.

-There is no limit on the number of different sequence keys from the API client to summon executors.
-The total available number of executors are configurable.
-As each executor is sequential, the total number of executors equals the maximum number of tasks that can be executed in parallel.
+The total number of executors concurrently available at runtime is configurable.
+As each executor is sequential, the number of available executors equals the number of tasks that can be executed in parallel.

 Consider using this style when the summoned executor needs to provide the [syntax and semantic richness](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html#method.summary)